Model Context Protocol (MCP) Integration

 - Verify

-exists in your VAC configuration - Check interpreter functions are properly configured
+vector_nameexists in your VAC configuration - Check interpreter functions are properly configured

 - Review server logs for detailed error messages